 Hello and welcome to our website.
 We hope the information here answers your initial questions but please do contact us by phone on 020 8661 7869 or email us for more information or an informal chat.

-At Sutton Counselling we aim to make counselling available to the community by providing an accessible service from our main site in central Sutton, as well as across a number of GP surgeries in Sutton and Merton.
+At Sutton Counselling we aim to make counselling available to the community by providing a service accessible from our main site in central Sutton to anyone over 18.
 We aim to make counselling as affordable as possible by keeping our running costs low, and by offering a sliding fee structure which is responsive to the clients’ circumstances and is supported by a bursary scheme for those on very low incomes.

 Sutton Counselling was formed in 2001 when a group of counsellors decided to come together to provide a community based counselling service.
 Over the past ten years we have grown but our fundamental belief that talking helps is at the heart of all our services.
 In 2011 Sutton Counselling became a Registered Charity No. 1143 684 and a Company Limited By Guarantee No. 0760 4221

 Counselling can be offered in different ways.
 Here at Sutton Counselling we offer a confidential place for you to consider your individual situation.
 Sitting with a counsellor, you will be able to talk through and explore any feelings and thoughts you raise, no matter how difficult or unpleasant you feel they may be.

 People decide to start counselling for all sorts of reasons, such as